mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 If this quantity is large, then token $x_s$ is highly relevant to token $x_t$.
 If it is small, then token $x_s$ is less relevant to token $x_t$.

-Thus, we define the attention score between token $t$ and token $s$ by
+Thus, we define the attention score between token $t$ and token $s$ by:

 $$
 a_{t,s}